kamalbuilds/SolaX/README.md

-# SOLAX: Relax when you have SOLAX
+# SOLAX: Solana Unleashed -> Create Your Storefront with Compressed NFTs powered by Secure Transactions.

 A Cross-Chain, Privacy-Preserving Dapp built for Merchants and Users alike empoweres merchants with Point of Sale for Merchants to Scale built on Solana.